MalakMilhem/basic/ABOUT.md

  1)link lat and long attitude to google map for each hotel;
  2) send and email or push notification to useres when price of their favorite hotel drop
- 3) make crop jobs that give us data for the most comfortable hotes and display them to users
+ 3) make crop jobs that give us data for the most comfortable hotes and display them to users something I couldn't find :
+ 1) I don't fine limit for the requested objects. for exmple I ned to retrive 10 hotel per request to solve this problem I go thtrow loop and cut off the limit I want ...

  I have around two year in web develpment as asoftware engineer.